-We may not be able to sustain or manage our growth, which may prevent us from increasing our net revenues.
+We may not be able to sustain or manage our product line growth, which may prevent us from increasing our net revenues.

-We have experienced rapid growth in our product lines which was achieved through acquisitions of businesses, products and licenses.
+Historically, we have experienced growth in our product lines through acquisitions of businesses, products and licenses.
 This growth in product lines has contributed significantly to our total revenues over the last few years.
-For example, revenues associated with companies we acquired since 2008 were approximately \$218.5 million and \$282.6 million, in 2011 and 2012, respectively, representing 32.2% and 42.4%, respectively, of our total revenues for those periods.
-As a result, comparing our period-to-period operating results may not be meaningful and results of operations from prior periods may not be indicative of future results.
+For example, revenues associated with companies we acquired since 2008 were approximately \$282.6 million and \$298.5 million, in 2012 and 2013, respectively, representing 42.4% and 47.2%, respectively, of our total revenues for those periods.
+As a result, even though we had no acquisitions in 2013, comparing our period-to-period operating results may not be meaningful and results of operations from prior periods may not be indicative of future results.
 We cannot assure you that we will continue to experience growth in, or maintain our present level of, net sales.